 In 2017 Kassey turned thirteen.
-Where did all the time fly.
-And we are seeing the same changes with Kassey as we did with her Mom, Koko.
+Where did all the time go.
+We were seeing the same changes with Kassey as we did with her Mom, Koko.
 Stiffness, difficulty doing stairs and getting into vehicles.
 Old dog hair, fading out to blonde in patches.
-Eyes getting blue with cataracts and fear of thunder.
+Eyes getting blue with cataracts.
+Fear of thunder.
 Just because we have been down this road before, it does not make it any easier.

 Kassey at twelve

 In June of 2010, we started giving Koko glucosamine supplements.
 This made a great difference in her gait and backend mobility.
 But by 2011 at age 12, Koko started slowing down anyway.
 We noticed she had problems getting up the stairs and into the van.
 We got her a ramp, but she hated using it.
 When we had her X-rayed in the fall of 2011 she was full of arthritis.
 We started to give her Metacam once a day at a 10 kg level.
 As this is an antiflamatory it does help with the pain of degenerating bones, although it is hard on the stomach so the limited dosing.

 Koko developed a chronic skin infection in 2010.
 We tried antibiotics, that got the staph infection under control, but as soon as we quit giving them to her it came back.
 We thought it might just be allergic reaction to something at the lake (from rolling in dead fish from a serious die off early in the summer, or from bee/wasp bites), but it continued long after the snow had come.
 So we changed her diet.
 The change was great.
 Her skin rash cleared up.
 She lost weight because she no longer got to eat Kassey's food too.
 (And going into her pregnancy, Kassey was able to gain some weight.)